API Reference

 Not all tools support pagination.
 Check the tool schema via the discovery endpoint to confirm.

-Response Truncation
+Response truncation

 Hive applies a response-size guardrail to keep agent calls usable.
 If a result is too large, the server returns a compact JSON object with truncation metadata: